Olympic Flame Lands in Japan as Doubts Grow Over Tokyo Games

-After Mori's brief acceptance speech in a gusting wind, the two did the honors of lighting a large cauldron on the tarmac of the air base.
+Yoshida and Nomura then took the torch and ignited a large cauldron on the tarmac of the air base.

+Mori referred to the “difficult situation" with the virus, and then thanked the IOC and Greek officials that the “hand-over ceremony was able to be held" with the Olympics set to open in just over four months.

-This is the northeastern part of Japan, located about 250 kilometers (150 miles) from Tokyo, that was devastated by the 2011 earthquake, tsunami and meltdown of three nuclear reactors that has left many still living in temporary quarters.
+The flame arrived in the northeastern part of Japan, roughly 250 kilometers (150 miles) from Tokyo, that was devastated by the 2011 earthquake, tsunami and meltdown of three nuclear reactors that has left many still living in temporary quarters.

 The flame will stay in northern Japan for almost a week until the torch relay begins officially on March 26 from Fukushima prefecture.
 It will be put on public display in the three prefectures most affected by the disaster — Miyagi, Iwate and Fukushima,

-Getting the flame to Japan represents a small victory for the IOC and local organizers, who maintain the Olympics will open on schedule followed by the Paralympics on Aug.
-25.

-Even if they don't, the burning flame could be used as a symbol — particularly if the games are eventually delayed — and a rallying point for the Japanese public.
+Even if the Olympics and Paralympics don't start as scheduled, the burning flame could be used as a symbol and a rallying point for the Japanese public.

 In a conference call on Wednesday, IOC President Thomas Bach got support for holding course, but is also getting push back from athletes who can't train, are confused about the qualification process, and worry about their health.
 Critics are also complaining about the unfairness of qualifying, which might give some athletes advantages over others.